 Toi Te Ora Primary Healthcare Engagement

-To support, enable and work more effectively with primary healthcare on issues of public health in the Lakes and Bay of Plenty District Health Board (DHB) districts, Toi Te Ora is dedicated in supporting primary healthcare on public health issues by delivering public health information and presentations, offering advisors to support public health initiatives and resource support where applicable.
+To support, enable and work more effectively with primary healthcare on issues of public health in the Lakes and Bay of Plenty District Health Board (DHB) districts, Toi Te Ora is dedicated to supporting primary healthcare on public health issues by delivering public health information and presentations, offering advisors to support public health initiatives and resource support where relevant.
 If you are a primary healthcare organisation and you would like support with health promotion, health literacy, or other public health topics, please contact our Public Health Development Advisor.